 A meme is formally defined as: an element of a culture or system of behavior that may be considered to be passed from one individual to another by nongenetic means, especially imitation.

 While this definition (coined by evolutionary biologist Richard Dawkins) is particularly philosophical, for most of us the term ‘meme’ instantly conjures images of grumpy cats and videos of Charlie biting fingers.
-But how can this culturally significant phenomene be used for learning?
+But how can this culturally significant phenomena be used for learning?
 How can we use the popularity of memes to engage our students?
-Let’s take a look.
+Let’s take a look at some school meme ideas.

 A Quick Look